JoshuaSkootsky/my-site-blog/content/posts/this-blog-open-source.md

 I've got my remote box specified as a git remote tag, specifically the `deploy` target.
 For me, that's pointed at [joshuaskootsky.com](https://www.joshuaskootsky.com).

-Using [Git Worktrees](https://spin.atomicobject.com/2016/06/26/parallelize-development-git-worktrees/) I can, on my `main` branch keep the `public/` folder in my `.gitignore` file, but maintain a deperate `prod` branch that is rooted in the `public` folder and contains the static site elements that Hugo generates.
+Using [Git Worktrees](https://spin.atomicobject.com/2016/06/26/parallelize-development-git-worktrees/) I can, on my `main` branch keep the `public/` folder in my `.gitignore` file, but maintain a deperate `prod` branch that is rooted in the `public/` folder and contains the static site elements that Hugo generates.

 I can then use git to orchestrate the deployment of my blog to my actual website.
 The markdown, styles, and themes that I specify for Hugo to use are kept on the `main` branch, and can be viewed on GitHub - but the static site elements, which are generated programmatically by Hugo, are kept seperate on the `prod` worktree branch.
 That branch I can deploy to the root of my website on my server, and simply serve up the static assets that you are reading now.
 Pretty cool and JAM stacky!